Lin-Buo-Ren/Unofficial-NTOUCS-Probability-Course-OpenData/上課筆記/20171006/README.markdown

 ### 第 3.4 章<br>Baye's Formula
 To introduce Bayes' formula, let us first examine the following problem.

 #### In a bolt factory, 30, 50, and 20% of production is manufactured by machines I, II, and III, respectively.
 If 4, 5, and 3% of the output of these respective machines is defective, what is the probability that a randomly selected bolt that is found to be defective is manufactured by machine III?
-To solve this problem, let $$A$$ be the event that a random bolt is defective and B_3 be the event that it is manufactured by machine III.\
+To solve this problem, let $$ A $$ be the event that a random bolt is defective and B_3 be the event that it is manufactured by machine III.\

 ##### Solution<br>樹狀圖求解
 ![pic1103]()